TellinaTool/tellina_user_experiment/experiment_design_doc.md

     system output and standard output.
   - The two initial tasks that the user will be doing will be tutorial tasks.
 The tutorial will print instructions on what to do for each step to the shell as well.
-Tutorial would also teach users about `abandon`, `task`, `reset`, and `helpme`.
+Tutorial would also teach users about `giveup`, `task`, `reset`, and `helpme`.
 - Analysis scripts to process server logs: determine relative performance of subjects using Tellina versus those who are not, via